dadang-hawari/dadang-hawari/README.md

 My name is **Muh.
 Dadang Hawari** and I am a student majoring in Computer Engineering at the State University of Makassar.

-### Hi! 👋 I'm Dimas.

-An independent Software Engineer who loves to create and share projects about web and mobile technology!
-I've enjoyed JavaScript and make it the main language in creating a project.

-I'm currently active in contributing as Curriculum Developer at <a href="https://github.com/dicodingacademy">@dicodingacademy</a> to build courses in Front-End Apps (Web, Android) and Back-End Service.

-- 🔭 I’m currently working on <a href="https://github.com/dicodingacademy">@dicodingacademy</a>
-- 🌱 I’m currently learning about cloud technology for back-end apps
-- 💬 Feel free to ask me about web development or JavaScript
-- 📫 How to reach me: dimas@dicoding.com
-- ⚡ Fun fact: Father of a daughter

 ### Tech Stack
   <a href="#"><img align="left" alt="JavaScript" title="JavaScript" width="21px" src="https://upload.wikimedia.org/wikipedia/commons/9/99/Unofficial_JavaScript_logo_2.svg" /></a>
 <p align="left"> <a href="https://getbootstrap.com" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/bootstrap/bootstrap-plain-wordmark.svg" alt="bootstrap" width="40" height="40"/> </a>